 The most problematic thing about the game is the fact that the entire plot revolves around Wander making a deal with a Devil-like creature, who then acts as his guide the whole game, and also uses ominous Dormin-magic on him.
 The game justifies this deal by showing how badly Wander wants to bring Mono back, but at least it also heavily condemns Wander for this decision.

-When Wander stabs a Colossus, his blade goes kinda deep and he has to yank it out after a moment.
-When he stabs them, a tall, thin guizar of black blood comes shooting out of the place where he stabbed.
-When Wander gets struck by the black-smokey-things at the end of each fight, black blood comes sprinkling out of his face and belly.
+Blood is present.
+For example, when Wander stabs a Colossus, his blade goes kinda deep and he has to yank it out after a moment.
+When he stabs them, black blood comes shooting out of the place where he stabbed.
 There is some other graphic content later in the game too.
-Fun times!

 The Shrine you meet Dormin in suggests that people worshiped him there, and there are other religious sites you discover around the map.
 You can also pray at totems to get your health and stamina bars back to full.